noBGP Architecture:

 • Mix both private and noBGP SaaS routers with control over fallback and path logic.

-Each router receives traffic from a local bridge, evaluates routing policy, and forwards traffic across the router network toward the destination bridge, applying rules like:
+Each router receives traffic from a local agent, evaluates routing policy, and forwards traffic across the router network toward the destination agent, applying rules like:

 3. Private Networks